camunda/camunda-docs/docs/components/modeler/web-modeler/save-and-deploy.md

 description: "If a diagram is changed and autosaved, it has no effect on your cluster."
 ---

-Web Modeler will autosave all your changes on a diagram, moreover the changes will also be visible in real-time to any collaborators opening the same diagram.
+Web Modeler will autosave all your changes on a diagram.
+The changes will also be visible in real-time to any collaborators opening the same diagram.

-When you change a diagram and it is autosaved, that has no effect on your cluster(s).
+If you change a diagram and it is autosaved, this has no effect on your cluster(s).

-When you deploy the diagram, it becomes available on the selected cluster and new instances can start.
+If you deploy the diagram, it becomes available on the selected cluster and new instances can start.

-To deploy, click **Deploy Diagram**:
+To deploy, click **Deploy diagram**:

 ![save and deploy](img/web-modeler-deploy-modal-healthy.png)